usefulteam/jwt-auth/README.md

 WordPress JWT (JSON Web Token) Authentication allows you to do REST API authentication via token.
 It is a simple, non-complex, and easy to use.

 This plugin probably is the most convenient way to do JWT Authentication in WordPress.
+Download it from [WordPress plugin page](https://wordpress.org/plugins/jwt-auth/).

 ## Requirements